freedomofpress/encryption-works/encryption_works.md

 One answer to this is the web of trust.
 As time goes on, you meet people and verify their keys.
 If you sign those keys (publicly asserting that you've verified them), that functions as a vouch of sorts -- this key has verified that key belongs to who it says it does.
 If I trust your key, by extension I should trust the keys you've signed, even if I don't know the signed key personally.
 I trust it because I trust you.

-Micah Lee, an FPF technologist, helped Snowden get in contact with Laura Poitras.
+Freedom of the Press technologist Micah Lee helped Snowden get in contact with Laura Poitras.
 In an essay for The Intercept, he [references](https://firstlook.org/theintercept/2014/10/28/smuggling-snowden-secrets/) the usefulness of the web of trust and external verification:

 > My encryption key was posted at both sites, so Snowden was able to find it easily, and the key was digitally signed by people who were well-known in the privacy world (pioneering blogger Cory Doctorow and free software champion Richard Stallman, for instance); this meant those people had digitally vouched, in a way that was incredibly difficult to forge, that the key really belonged to me and not to, say, some NSA trickster.
 In other words, Snowden didn’t need to worry about the key being a fake.
 Poitras was a founding board member of the FPF, so he assumed I would have her key, and he was right.